Soskii/PyVlovs_Dog_/README.md

 ### How do I exit the program?
 The quit button is at the bottom of the settings menu in the launcher.

+### It's crashing, help!
+There are a few possible reasons it could crash.
+The first is running the file from an improper location. <b>The file must be run from the folder it is in.</b> The next is not filling in parts of the gui.
+If certain things are not filled in, such as leaving object types blank in a rule, will result in a crash.

 ## Libraries Used
 - AST